Is your facility ready to weather a disaster?

 Man-made: This category includes both intentional and accidental hazards that become larger disasters if they aren’t addressed properly.
 Crimes and terrorism are man-made disasters, as is civil disorder because it can escalate into destructive behavior.

-Technological: Many technological disasters are hybrids incorporating elements of natural and man-made hazards – for example, an extended power tage caused by a weather event (natural) may lead to civil disorder (man-made) if the problem cannot be addressed quickly.
+Technological: Many technological disasters are hybrids incorporating elements of natural and man-made hazards – for example, an extended power outage caused by a weather event (natural) may lead to civil disorder (man-made) if the problem cannot be addressed quickly.
 Other technological disasters include structural collapses and hazardous material exposures.

 Not preparing for these contingencies can leave you in a tight spot.
 On March 17, 2000, lightning struck a high-voltage electricity line in Albuquerque, NM, starting a fire at a Royal Philips Electronics manufacturing plant.
 Philips techs put out the fire in short order, but the materials to make chips for several thousand cell phones were destroyed.
 The aftermath is a textbook example of the value of emergency preparation.